 This period is also when you should reach out to a dog bite lawyer.
 We at Adamson Ahdoot LLP offer free case consultations.
 These meetings provide an opportunity to go over the facts of the incident and provide suggestions on whether or not you have a winning case at hand.

 If you decide to move forward with some form of legal action, the next step is to collect different evidence.
 If the dog tore or bloodied your clothing during the act, preserve the clothes in their original condition.
 Cleaning these articles may otherwise eliminate valuable proof of your claims.

 Furthermore, photos and videos can be useful sources when depicting property damages and physical injuries.
-For instance, a dog may break through a fence before biting you.
-You should document as much as possible, including the broken fence, the rips in your clothing, the location, and bite marks.
+For instance, a canine may break through a fence before the dog attack.
+You should document as much as possible, including the broken fence, the rips in your clothing, the location, and the bite marks.

 If it is possible, reach out to witnesses who saw the attack take place.
 Their stories may back up the details and timeline of your telling, which will fortify your case.
-You can also contact neighbors for testimony, as they may recount insistences of past aggression from the dog.
+You can also contact neighbors for testimony, as they may recount the insistence of past aggression from the dog.

-Note that an experienced lawyer can assist you in collecting evidence and building the strongest possible case.
+How long does a dog bite lawsuit take?
+It will depend on the case.
+Note that an experienced dog bite attorney can assist you in collecting evidence and building the strongest possible case.
 They will draw on years of legal knowledge and firsthand experience in California to persuade the court of your claims.
 When you work with Adamson Ahdoot LLP, you have three decades of cumulative experience ready to serve you.

 Discover the difference one of our lawyers can make for you when seeking damages from a dog bite.
 We take pride in putting our clients first.
 Call us at (800) 310-1606 or fill out our contact form to set up a free case consultation today.